BS Exercise Science - Health, Fitness, and Wellness

 The Fitness/Wellness track prepares students to engage in their communities as health and fitness professionals.
 Our graduates are leaders in their communities, having a positive impact on their clients through lifestyle intervention and exercise prescription.

-Students on this track are required to maintain a 2.5 cumulative and KINE GPA, as well as achieve a C or better in KINE 1400 Introduction to Exercise Science.
+Students on this track are required to maintain a 2.5 cumulative and KINE GPA, as determined by progress through KINE 3415.
+Failure to maintain the required GPA will result in dismissal from the Exercise Science program, as well as achieve a C or better in KINE 1400 Introduction to Exercise Science.
 Formal requirements are listed in the catalog, linked in the resources section below.

 Certified Strength and Conditioning Specialist (CSCS®) Qualification

 The BS in Exercise Science Fitness/Wellness track has earned status under the National Strength and Conditioning Association (NSCA) Education Recognition Program (ERP).
 The strength and conditioning component of the Health, Fitness, and Wellness track prepares and encourages students to take the NSCA CSCS® exam.
 By successfully completing the exam, the student earns what is widely considered to be a top credential for personal trainers and strength coaches.
 For information about this exciting possibility, please contact Mr. Stephen Newhart, Adjunct Professor of Strength and Conditioning, email@example.com.

 Questions about any of these resources should be discussed with your Academic Advisor.